Sukarne: Jesus Vizcarra Calderon

 As a young man, the current chairman of SuKarne, Jesus Vizcarra Calderon joined his family business, Corrales Vizcarra, an auxiliary cattle marketing and channel.
-In 1980, he was responsible for the general management.
-By 1985, Jesus took the chair of the company and founded SuKarne.
+In 1980, he was responsible for the general management. historia.
+Fundada en 1969, SuKarne comenzó como una pequeña empresa familiar dedicada a la engorda de ganado en la ciudad de Culiacán, Sinaloa por el matrimonio de Isabel Vizcarra y María Calderón.

 In October 2011, the 'Latin Business Association' recognized Calderon for his career in SuKarne and his strong push to bring health services to the poor people through a large, successful program called "Salud Digna".

-According to Expansion Magazine, he ranks 67th among the 100 most important businessmen in Mexico.

 Investments

 In 2012, SuKarne announced it is investing $110 million to build the largest beef production and processing complex in Durango, Mexico.
 The complex is expected to create about 1,200 direct jobs and 6,000 indirect jobs, in addition to 680 jobs for initial construction.